A better way to assess candidates

 Theme Park Hero – with its narrative of playing the manager of a Theme Park and solving a variety of problems throughout the day – has been very well received by people hiring graduates or entry level roles.
 It was also a double finalist in the Australian Psychological Society’s Workplace Excellence Awards for recruitment, selection and assessment.

 To cater for a broader set of employers and roles, in 2016 we released our second set of ‘serious games’: Cognify.
 Cognify offers a more streamlined and professional look to appeal to employers and candidates across all industries and employment levels.
-Candidates complete a set of short puzzles or mini-games that have been proven to assess skills such as problem-solving, numerical reasoning, processing speed and verbal knowledge, as well as general mental ability or cognitive ability.
+Candidates complete a set of short puzzles or mini-games that have been proven to assess skills such as problem-solving, numerical reasoning and verbal knowledge, as well as general mental ability or cognitive ability.

 And again, it’s received fantastic accolades from both employers (because it distinguishes them as a desirable employer who cares about the candidate experience and objectively identifying quality employees) and candidates (because it’s much more enjoyable and less stressful than traditional tests and they can feel more relaxed).